fredicinho/schnauz/Readme.md

 #### Context and Problem Statement

-The Match grain needs to communicate with the server to update the game state.
+The Match grain needs to communicate with the server to update the match state.
 How should the Match grain communicate with the server?

 #### Considered Options